The Best Way to Get Copies of Past Tax Returns

 4. Tax Professional or Accountant:

 If you enlisted the help of a tax professional or accountant to file your tax returns, they should have copies of your past returns.
 Reach out to them and request copies of the specific returns you need.
-Maintaining communication records with tax professionals for future reference and easy retrieval is advisable.
+It is advisable to maintain communication records with tax professionals for future reference and easy retrieval.

 5. Electronic Filing PIN (e-file PIN):

 If you previously filed your tax returns electronically, you can retrieve your Electronic Filing PIN from the IRS website.
-The e-file PIN is a signature and can access your previously filed returns.
+The e-file PIN is a signature that allows you to access your previously filed returns.
 You can retrieve and print copies of your past tax returns by entering your PIN and other required information.

 6. Contact the IRS: